felipeagger/watchouse/README.md

 - USR
 - PASSWORD

-Personalize the check_trigger function to make request to your favorite service trigger a push.
+Personalize the send_alert function to make request to your favorite service trigger a push.
 (My is Push-bullet)

 # Dependencies
+- Python >= 3.9
 - OpenCV (https://opencv.org/)
 - YoloV5 Model (https://github.com/ultralytics/yolov5)
 - torch
 - torchvision
+- memoization (to make a memory cache and notify in 5 minute windows)

 The model used is the smallest model: models/yolov5n.pt